Polar Bears of Svalbard

 This means the route is different each year, as the entire plan is based on the ice conditions, the wind and where the bears are!
 And where the bears were last season, doesn’t say much about where they are the next.
 If there is a year with a lot of ice, you do not need to travel far north to reach the ice edge.
-But if there is a year with little ice for instance, it means that you have to travel a bit further to get to the ice edge in the north of Svalbard.
+But if there is a year with little ice, for instance, it means that you have to travel a bit further to get to the ice edge in the north of Svalbard.

 The tour leader will decide with the highly experienced expedition leader and captain the route on a daily basis, depending on the ice charts and the weather forecast.
 That’s the nice thing about a small ship for only our group: we are totally flexible in where we go.
 And the location of the ice edge around Svalbard is key in deciding where to go.
 Because the ultimate goal is finding polar bears on ice.
-And that is usually in the north (Nordkapp), or on the ice edge around Nordaustlandet.
+And that is usually in the north (Nordkapp), or on the ice edge under Nordaustlandet.

 We do not have a goal when it comes to the route, because that makes no sense.
 Some ships for instance tell you that you will circumnavigate Spitsbergen.
 However, navigating around Spitsbergen only makes sense if there have been bears spotted in the south-east for instance.
 Otherwise we won’t do that; that would be wasting valuable time.
 The focus on this tour is on bears, where ever they are.